-NMG Trading is run by both Nico and Mariska Gagiano Visagie, hence the abbreviation NMG.
+NMG Simulations is run by both Nico and Mariska Gagiano Visagie, hence the abbreviation NMG.
 We are a small home-based business which we run from our home address in Pretoria.

-We have been in the Flight Simulator business for more than 20 years and we specialize in Microsoft Flight Simulator X, Prepar3D and X-Plane airport scenery that are being developed in house by ourselves.
+We have been in the Flight Simulator business for more than 30 years and we specialize in Prepar3D and X-Plane airport scenery that are being developed in house by ourselves.
 We are a small company, but we pride ourselves in our work!
 We dedicate ourselves in bringing you the best we have to offer with the support you need when you need it!

 We hope you will enjoy your shopping experience with us.